By Santorini Dave

 12 Tips for Paris First-Timers

-• From Charles de Gaulle (CDG), the RER B train is the fastest and cheapest way into the city center.
-If you have a lot of luggage, a pre-booked car service or an official taxi from the designated queue is better.
-Ignore anyone who approaches you inside the terminal offering a ride; these are unlicensed and will overcharge you.5.
-Make Dinner Reservations
+From Charles de Gaulle (CDG), the RER B train is the fastest and cheapest way into the city center.
+If you have luggage, a pre-booked car service or an official taxi from the designated outdoor queue is best.
+Ignore anyone who approaches you inside the terminal offering a ride; these are unlicensed drivers and will overcharge you.- Make Dinner Reservations

-• For any well-regarded restaurant, reservations are essential.
-Book at least a few days ahead, or weeks in advance for famous places.
-Use the app TheFork or contact the restaurant directly.
-Most restaurants stop serving lunch around 2:30 PM and don’t reopen for dinner until 7:00 PM or later.
-If you’re hungry in between, find a brasserie or café offering service continu (continuous service).6.
-Understand Restaurant Etiquette
+Reservations are essential for any well-regarded restaurant.
+Book a few days ahead, or weeks in advance for famous spots.
+Use the TheFork app or contact the restaurant directly.
+Note that most kitchens close after lunch (around 2:30 PM) and don’t reopen until 7:00 PM.
+If you are hungry in between, look for a brasserie offering service continu.- Understand Restaurant Etiquette

-• Service is included by law.
-A “tip” is not expected or required.
-If you had excellent service, rounding up the bill or leaving a few extra euros is a nice gesture.
-Service is often slower than in the U.S.; you must ask for the check (l’addition, s’il vous plaît).
-They will not bring it automatically.7.
-Know the Weekly Closures
+Service is included by law.
+A large “tip” is not expected.
+If service was excellent, rounding up the bill or leaving a few extra euros is a nice gesture.
+Also, service is slower than in North America; you must flag the waiter and ask for the check (“l’addition, s’il vous plaît”).
+They will not bring it automatically.- Know the Weekly Closures

-• The best way to experience Paris is on foot.
-Forget the hop-on-hop-off bus.
-You will discover the city’s best sights, hidden courtyards, and charming cafés by wandering through neighborhoods like the Latin Quarter and Le Marais.9.
-Go Beyond the Main Sights
+The best way to experience Paris is on foot.
+Skip the hop-on-hop-off bus; they often get stuck in traffic.
+You will discover the city’s best sights, hidden courtyards, and charming cafés by wandering through neighborhoods like the Latin Quarter and Le Marais.- Go Beyond the Main Sights

-• The Eiffel Tower and Louvre are must-sees, but save time for the real city.
+The Eiffel Tower and Louvre are must-sees, but save time for the real city.
 Walk along the Canal Saint-Martin, explore the hilly streets of Montmartre (away from the Sacré-Cœur crowds), or enjoy the incredible food scene in Belleville.
-Notre-Dame has reopened, but expect large crowds and check for any remaining access restrictions.10.
-Embrace Park Life
+Notre-Dame Cathedral has reopened to the public, but expect long queues and check for entry requirements.- Embrace Park Life

-• Parisians love their parks.
+Parisians love their parks.
 The Jardin du Luxembourg and Parc des Buttes-Chaumont are fantastic.
-Do as the locals do: buy a fresh baguette, some cheese, and a bottle of wine, and have a simple picnic lunch on a park bench.
-It’s a perfect and affordable meal.11.
-Do Not Rent a Car
+Do as the locals do: buy a fresh baguette, some cheese, and a bottle of wine, and have a picnic lunch on a park bench.
+It is a perfect, affordable meal.- Do Not Rent a Car

-• Driving in Paris is a nightmare.
-The traffic is heavy, the streets are confusing, and parking is nearly impossible to find.
+Driving in Paris is a nightmare.
+Traffic is heavy, streets are confusing, and parking is expensive and rare.
 Use public transport, walk, and take the occasional taxi or Uber.
-A car is a liability, not a convenience.12.
-Take a Day Trip
+A car is a liability here, not a convenience.- Take a Day Trip

-• If you have more than a few days, get out of the city.
+If you have more than a few days, get out of the city.
 The Palace of Versailles is an easy and essential trip via the RER C train.
-For something different, take a train to Giverny to see Monet’s gardens or to Reims or Épernay to tour the Champagne housesWhat is best area to stay in Paris for a first-time visitor?
+For something different, take a train to Giverny to see Monet’s gardens or to Reims to tour the Champagne houses.What is best area to stay in Paris for a first-time visitor?

 The Rue Cler shopping street in the 7th Arrondissement.

-For first-time visitors to Paris, the 7th arrondissement is my top recommendation – though the Marais, St-Germain, and Latin Quarter are all great choices.
-The 7th delivers the classic, picture-perfect Paris experience with an unbeatable combination of major sights, safety, and neighborhood charm.
-While other areas are trendier, the 7th is the perfect, central, and beautiful home base for exploring the city – especially for families visiting Paris.
+For first-time visitors to Paris, the 7th Arrondissement is my top recommendation.
+While the Marais, St-Germain, and the Latin Quarter are all wonderful, the 7th delivers the classic, picture-perfect Paris experience.
+It offers an unbeatable combination of major sights, safety, and neighborhood charm.
+It is the perfect central home base, especially for families visiting Paris.

-Here is why the 7th arrondissement is one of the best Paris neighborhoods:
+Here is why the 7th is one of the best Paris neighborhoods:

-• Iconic Sights at Your Doorstep: The 7th is home to the Eiffel Tower.
+- Iconic Sights at Your Doorstep The 7th is home to the Eiffel Tower.
 Staying here means you can easily walk to the tower for photos at sunrise or see it sparkle at night without having to take the Métro.
-You are also a short walk from other essential sights like the Musée d’Orsay (the best museum for Impressionist art), the Rodin Museum, and Les Invalides, where you will find Napoleon’s tomb.
+You are also a short walk from other essential sights like the Musée d’Orsay (the best museum for Impressionist art), the Rodin Museum, and Les Invalides (Napoleon’s tomb).

-• The Perfect Paris Vibe: This is the Paris you see in movies.
+- The Perfect Paris Vibe This is the Paris you see in the movies.
 The neighborhood is defined by grand, tree-lined boulevards, beautiful architecture, and a safe, upscale atmosphere.
-It is generally quiet and peaceful at night, making it ideal for couples and families.
+It is generally quiet and peaceful at night, making it ideal for families and travelers who value a good night’s sleep.

-• Fantastic Food on Rue Cler: The heart of the neighborhood is Rue Cler, one of the best market streets in Paris.
+- Fantastic Food on Rue Cler The heart of the neighborhood is Rue Cler, one of the most famous market streets in Paris.
 This pedestrian-friendly street is packed with specialty food shops, fromageries (cheese shops), bakeries, florists, and excellent cafés with outdoor seating.
-It is the perfect place to assemble a picnic to take to the nearby Champ de Mars park in front of the Eiffel Tower.
+It is the perfect place to assemble a picnic to take to the nearby Champ de Mars park.

-• Great Transportation Links: The 7th is very well connected.
-Multiple Métro lines (including Lines 6, 8, 10, 12, and 13) and the RER C train run through the area, making it simple to get anywhere else in the city you want to go, including a direct train link to the Palace of Versailles.
+- Great Transportation Links The 7th is very well connected.
+Multiple Métro lines (including 6, 8, 10, 12, and 13) run through the area, making it simple to get anywhere in the city.
+Crucially, the RER C train also stops here, providing a direct, easy link to the Palace of Versailles.

 What attractions are in the 7th or within walking distance?